kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	This is called *deflation*, and nicely shows why each component is orthogonal to the other.
 Each subsequent component is only seeing variation remaining after removing all the others; there is no possibility that two components can explain the same type of variability.

 	After deflation we go back to step 1 and repeat the entire process for the next component.
-Just before accepting the new component we can use cross-validation (described next) to decide whether to keep that component or not.
+Just before accepting the new component we can use a test, such as a randomization test, or :ref:`cross-validation <LVM-PCA-cross-validation>`, to decide whether to keep that component or not.

 The final reason for outlining the NIPALS algorithm is to show one way in which data can be handled.
 All that step 2 and step 4 are doing is a series of regressions.
 Let's take step 2 to illustrate, but the same idea holds for step 4.
 In step 2, we were regression columns from |X| onto the score :math:`\mathbf{t}_a`.
 We can visualize this for a hypothetical system with :math:`N = 15` observations, below.